 This new law applies to all companies collecting data belonging to EU citizens, even if this is done outside of the EU.
 This includes organizations using a web site or app that collects and processes data of EU citizens.

 Disclaimer: We are not attorneys.
 All advice given is based on our research and best understanding of GDPR requirements.
 We recommend seeking legal council to ensure your site is fully compliant with the GDPR.
 This post is intended as a guide to using Chamber Dashboard plugins in compliance with GDRP, it is not intended to cover every nuance of GDPR.
-We recommend reviewing the official GDPR website carefully, making note of the specific details that apply to your organization’s website and consulting with an attorney if legal advice is required.
+We recommend reviewing the official GDPR website (external link) carefully, making note of the specific details that apply to your organization’s website and consulting with an attorney if legal advice is required.

 The goal of GDPR is to increase security of personal data and protect EU citizens from privacy and data breaches.

 GDPR also grants to EU citizens rights to their personal data.
 Personal data is any data that can be used to identify an individual, including the obvious like name, email, or social security number, but even an IP address could be considered personally identifying if when combined with additional data it could result in identifying an individual.